varunrao/predictive-maintenance-workshop/index.md

-# Building recommender system with Amazon ML services
+# Build a predictive maintenance system with Amazon SageMaker

 ## Getting Started